 Basic loss per common share is computed by dividing the net loss by 225,697,775 shares, and 29,811,202 shares and 50,000 shares for 2000, 1999 and for the period from December 24, 1998, through December 31, 1998, representing the weighted-average common shares outstanding during the respective periods.
 For purposes of the loss per common share calculation for the period from December 24, 1998, through December 31, 1998, Mr. Allen's 50,000 shares of high vote Class B common stock are considered to be outstanding for the entire period.
 Diluted loss per common share equals basic loss per common share for the periods presented, as the effect of stock options is anti-dilutive because the Company generated net losses.
-All membership units of Charter at the option of the holders.
+All membership units of Charter Holdco are exchangeable on a one-for-one basis into common stock of Charter at the option of the holders.
 Should the holders exchange units for shares, the effect would not be dilutive.